Passing the CPA exam is one of the fastest ways that accountants can negotiate their way into a dream job.

-With your NTS, you are then able to schedule your first exam at a Prometric testing center and the fun begins!
+With your NTS, you are then able to schedule your first exam at a Prometric testing centre and the fun begins!

-The next step is to sit for each exam and then finally you receive your scores from NASBA or your state board of Accountancy.
+The next step is to sit for each exam and then finally, you will receive your scores from NASBA or your state board of Accountancy.

 Taking the CPA exam is not a walk in the park for most accountants.
 It will require hundreds of hours and your complete focus.
 If you are working full time and have a family it will challenge your time management even more.